Tiger Williams: NHL career

 Williams was drafted by the Toronto Maple Leafs in the second round (31st overall) of the 1974 NHL amateur draft.
 He was also drafted by the Cincinnati Stingers of the World Hockey Association (WHA) in the third round (33rd overall) in the 1974 WHA Amateur Draft, but he signed with the Maple Leafs.

-Williams was best known as an enforcer, but he was also able to score goals.
-He played on five different NHL teams during his career.
 He made his NHL debut with the Maple Leafs on January 7, 1975 against the New York Islanders.
 He broke many Maple Leaf and NHL records for penalty minutes and led the league twice with 338 minutes in 1976–77 and 298 in 1978–79.
 During his best season in Toronto, he scored 22 goals in 55 games, then on February 18, 1980 he was traded to the Vancouver Canucks for Rick Vaive and Bill Derlago.
 He scored 8 more goals in 23 games that season with Vancouver, for a total of 30 goals.